In Forex trading, a chart is used to paint a picture of how the price of a currency pair has moved over a period time.

 A line chart is the simplest type of chart available on trading platforms.
 A line chart, as you have probably guessed, consists of one line going across the chart.

-Therefore at any one given time, there is one value for price, like below.
+Therefore at any one given time, there is one value for price.

 A line chart will always show you the closing price for whatever period you choose to view.